interrogator/depgrep/README.md

-a <- b  : a is a dependent of b a <<- b : a is a descendent of b, with any distance in between a <-: b : a is the only dependent of b a <-N b : a is descendeent of b by N generations
+a <- b  : a is a dependent of b a <<- b : a is a descendent of b, with any distance in between a <-: b : a is the only dependent of b a <-N b : a is descendent of b by N generations

 a -> b  : a is the governor of a a ->> b : a is an ancestor of b, with any distance in between